joaovarelas/facilty-location-LP2/README.md

 # Introduction

-This problem consist in locating one or more facilities (DC) given a set of candidates towns.
+This problem consists in locating one or more facilities (DC) given a set of candidates towns.
 The available dataset [1] contains population of each city and coordinates allowing us to calculate the distances between them.
 Distance will reflect in delivery costs for towns that are far away from distribution center.